 Steps for the student/university to follow in the application process:

-Initial phone interviews will be scheduled in October.
-For those selected to the final round, in-person interviews are required.
-Starting dates can be negotiated based on University schedules, but the externship is anticipated to begin around June 1, 2020.
+Initial phone interviews will be scheduled in September.
+For those selected to the final round, in-person interviews or via videoconference are required.
+Starting dates can be negotiated based on University schedules, but the externship is anticipated to begin around June 1, 2021.

 Contact Person: (preceptor, supervisor or extern coordinator)